saumye/flox/README.md

 * **Composition**
   <br> How to break down large features into smaller components that can be extracted to their own,
-  isolated modules and be easily glued back together to form the feature.
+  isolated modules and be easily glued back together to form the feature via Dagger multibinding.

 * **Side effects**
   <br> How to let certain parts of the application talk to the outside world in the most testable
   and understandable way possible.

-* **Testing**
-  <br> How to not only test a feature built in the architecture, but also write integration tests
-  for features that have been composed of many parts, and write end-to-end tests to understand how side effects influence your application.
-This allows you to make strong guarantees that your business logic is running in the way you expect.

-* **Ergonomics**
-  <br> How to accomplish all of the above in a simple API with as few concepts and moving parts as
-  possible.

 ## Overview